govindchari/6DOF-Model-Rocket-Simulation/README.md

 ## Controls
 The controller attempts to keep the vehicle upright and makes no attempt to control the position.
-The sensor that I would use (BNO055) outputs orientation as a quaternion, so it is convenient to use a PID controller that operates on the vector part of the quaternion to produce a desired vehicle torque.
+The sensor that I will use use (Adafruit BNO055) outputs orientation as a quaternion, so it is convenient to use a PID controller that operates on the vector part of the quaternion to produce a desired vehicle torque.
 Then based on the current thrust that the motor provides as well as the knowledge of the TVC mount to COM distance, the TVC servo deflections are calculated to apply the desired torque on the vehicle.
 However, black powder motors have quite a bit of variability from batch to batch, so it would not